leandrotsampa/AVServer/README.md

-Build:
+### Build
-Clone this projeto to folder sample in SDK.
+Clone this project to Sample folder in Hisilicon SDK.